-The output of the FVR supplied to the ADC, Comparators, and DAC is routed through two independent programmable gain amplifiers.
+The output of the FVR supplied to the ADC, Comparators and DAC is routed through two independent Programmable Gain Amplifiers (PGAs).
 Each amplifier can be programmed for a gain of 1x, 2x or 4x, to produce the three possible voltage levels.